Mahmoud-Qwaider/Personal-Library-Manager/README.md

 ## About

-This project allows users to add, save, load, and visualize books in a personal library.
-It was built to practice core Python concepts including functions, loops, file handling, JSON, and error management.
+This is a command-line application where users can manage their personal book collection.
+The project was built to apply core Python concepts learned throughout the course, from basic functions all the way to file handling and error management.

 ## Features